rezanazari/twitter-mortality/README.md

-# twitter-mortality
+# Twitter-Mortality
-How using twitter language features improves predicting the county-level mortality rates
+How using Twitter language features improves predicting the county-level mortality rates